nicolas2lee/nicolas2lee.github.io/_posts/2020-05-10-cloudify-php-1-build-restful-api.md

 ---
 layout: post
-title:  "Cloudify laravel php REST application"
+title:  "Cloudify laravel php REST application 1 - Build RESTful api laravel php app"
 date:   2020-05-04 15:40:14 +0100
-categories: helm, php
+categories: php, REST api
 ---
 It is a guide from A to Z to create a laravel and deploy to cloud under docker, kubernetes technology.